Ebski/MEAN/README.md

 This project will be updated until the mean exam and will "hopefully" include all the questions in the end.
 Remeber to run "npm install" before checking out a project

 #### Period 1a
+- Includes a word document where questions are answered
+- Includes a Project called examples
+- Still need a couple of questions to be answered

 #### Period 1b